gag0712/react-native-code-push/README.md

 ### 2. Run init command

-Run the following command to automatically configure your project for CodePush.
+For React Native CLI projects, you can use the automatic setup command to configure your project for CodePush.

 ```bash
 npx code-push init